Wdboyes13/MyCal/README.md

 Currently only planner is mostly done
 Schedules are in XML

-The files ending in ~ are emacs saves
+The files ending in ~ are emacs saves (I clean these regularly)

 The Makefile is just a wrapper around CMake and others to make my life easier